prebid/Prebid.js/modules/yahoosspBidAdapter.md

 * Custom TTL (time to live)

 # Adapter Aliases
-Whilst the primary bidder code for this bid adapter is now `yahooAds`, the aliases `yahoossp` and `yahooAdvertising` can be used to enable this adapter.
-It is important to understand that if you wish to set Prebid configuration specifically for this bid adapter, then the configuration key _must_ match the used bidder code.
-This documentation will specify the primiry bidder code in examples, but switching `yahooAds` with one of the relevant alias may be required for your setup.
-For example: [setting the request mode](#adapter-request-mode) if you used the `yahoossp` alias would look like this:
+Whilst the primary bidder code for this bid adapter is `yahooAds`, the aliases `yahoossp` and `yahooAdvertising` can be used to enable this adapter.
+If you wish to set Prebid configuration specifically for this bid adapter, then the configuration key _must_ match the used bidder code.
+All examples in this documentation use the primiry bidder code, but switching `yahooAds` with one of the relevant aliases may be required for your setup.
+Let's take [setting the request mode](#adapter-request-mode) as an example; if you used the `yahoossp` alias, then the corresponding `setConfig` API call would look like this:

 ```javascript
 pbjs.setConfig({